blackbaud/bbui-angular/documentation/guides/5_navigation/README.md

 # Navigation

-One of the nice things about using Angular is the pretty URLs.
-Let's turn on HTML5 mode to enable this.
+One of the nice things about Angular is the pretty URLs.
+Let's turn on HTML5 mode to enable this feature.

 <pre><code>
     function config($locationProvider) {